taroz/ge-gnss-visibility/README.md

 ### 4. Click `Create Movie`
 - Usually this process takes quite a while!
-  - In my experience, running Google Earth in a Linux (Ubuntu) environment is much faster than running it in Windows.
+  - In my experience, running Google Earth in a Linux (Ubuntu) environment is much faster than running it in Windows
-  - On Windows, it is faster to use OpenGL instead of DirectX as the graphics mode for Google Earth.
+  - On Windows, it is faster to use OpenGL instead of DirectX as the graphics mode for Google Earth
-  - The type of graphics card you have can also affect performance.
+  - The type of graphics card you have can also affect performance

 ![](https://github.com/taroz/Misc/blob/master/data/ge-gnss-visibility/cap3.jpg?raw=true)